UmarMuzAhmed/project/project.md

 # Music Library Database Management System

+The Music Library Database is designed for music platforms, record labels, and digital archives to efficiently manage music data.
+Built using SQLite, a lightweight and serverless RDBMS, it ensures fast and structured storage with support for SQL joins, foreign key constraints, and relational consistency.
+Users can search songs by artist, view album details, track sales, and categorize by genre, all within a portable, Python-integrated system.

+---

 ## Project Description
 This project implements a **Music Library Database** designed to manage and retrieve structured music data.
 The application supports CRUD operations on a relational database with tables like `User`, `Song`, `Album`, `Artist`, `Genre`, and `Favorite`.